What Is Borosilicate Glass?

 Molecularly speaking, this glass differs from regular “soft glass” in one simple way.
 Borosilicate glass substitutes particles of boron oxide for the soda and lime particles found in soft glass.
 The boron oxide “glues” the silicate particles together with aluminum oxide and sodium oxide.
 Because the boron oxide particles are small, the silicate is bonded together more tightly which results in a much stronger glass.

 The main reason I prefer to work with this glass is that the finished glass art is much more durable.
 This is especially important when creating cremation jewelry.
 This glass is a lot less sensitive to day-to-day mishaps and it can last for generations.
 Many people have commented on how many “accidents” their cremation jewelry survived without breaking or cracking.

 Borosilicate Glass Has A Natural Color Palette

-The second major reason I prefer borosilicate glass is the available color palette.
+The second major reason I prefer this glass is the available color palette.
 Each color is an organic, living collection of hues that can be manipulated and shaded with careful torch work and kiln annealing.
 The colors that can be achieved using borosilicate glass are more dynamic and subtle than most soft glass colors.
-Also, due to the chemically compatible composition of borosilicate glass, various precious metals like silver and gold can be used to color the glass in some very unique and amazing ways.
+Also, due to the chemically compatible composition of this glass, various precious metals like silver and gold can be used to color the glass in some very unique and amazing ways.